mmbman/Katagiri/1984-03-23-Mindfulness-Talk-3.md

 #### 2 - 16:14

-**Question**: What was the name of the poet who wrote the poem about the maple leaf?
+**Question:** What was the name of the poet who wrote the poem about the maple leaf?

-**Katagiri**: Ryokan Zen Master.
+**Katagiri:** Ryokan Zen Master.

-**Question**: Is it a haiku?
+**Question:** Is it a haiku?

-**Katagiri**: [...]
+**Katagiri:** [...]
 It’s not a haiku.
 I don’t know.

-**Question**: What is it?
+**Question:** What is it?

-**Katagiri**: It’s life. *[Laughter.]*
+**Katagiri:** It’s life. *[Laughter.]*

-**Question**: *[Unintelligible.]*
+**Question:** *[Unintelligible.]*

-**Question**: I wonder if it would help to understand that, when he wrote that poem, he was probably not thinking anything about purity or impurity.
+**Question:** I wonder if it would help to understand that, when he wrote that poem, he was probably not thinking anything about purity or impurity.
 All he was thinking of was...

-**Katagiri**: Well, basically, he accepts life and death.
+**Katagiri:** Well, basically, he accepts life and death.
 Just functioning.

-**Same person**: But when he wrote the poem, all he was thinking about was the leaf.
+**Same person:** But when he wrote the poem, all he was thinking about was the leaf.

-**Katagiri**: Yeah, but if he thinks, immediately he can see the front and the back.
+**Katagiri:** Yeah, but if he thinks, immediately he can see the front and the back.
 So that’s why he says...

-**Same person**: But he didn’t think that meant anything.
+**Same person:** But he didn’t think that meant anything.
 He didn’t think that the front meant purity and the back meant impurity.

-**Katagiri**: But you can’t ignore the thinking, because you are already thinking.
+**Katagiri:** But you can’t ignore the thinking, because you are already thinking.
 But the basic attitude – you have to stand up straight – is always functioning of life and death, as total dynamic working.
 Beyond front or back, front or back.
 Only the-same-and-one activities there.
 That is falling.
 Do you understand?

 That occurrence of the falling comes from where? [...] the universe.
 Interconnected, interpenetrated with all sentient beings.
 And then, falling appears.

-**Same person**: It just seems that if you try to analyze the poem with that, it almost becomes more confusing.
+**Same person:** It just seems that if you try to analyze the poem with that, it almost becomes more confusing.

-**Katagiri**: Yeah, right.
+**Katagiri:** Yeah, right.
 That is a poem. *[He laughs.]* A poem is always explaining.
 But Zen doesn’t explain.
 Just be present.

 But we are still confused. *[He laughs.]* Zen constantly puts you in the simplicity in life, you know?
 If you experience the source of existence, then immediately that’s so-called enlightenment.
 So don’t explain enlightenment.
 Be there.
 Practice there.
 Get a taste of your life.
 Teach there; teach that.
 That’s all.